ksu-cs-textbooks/cis526/content/03-asynchronous-js/05-web-workers.md

 * `Worker.onmessage` - triggered when the `message` event happens
 * `Worker.onmessageerror` - triggered when the `messageerror` event happens

-Additonally, there is an error handler property:
+Additionally, there is an error handler property:

 * `Worker.onerror`